-It takes a great deal of hard work and planning to produce a sustainable event, but the Marathon is committed to setting an example for the surrounding community and other races when it comes to environmental responsibility.
-We are making a concerted effort to reduce the event's carbon footprint and continue to make environmental strides by implementing green initiatives that reduce waste, reuse resources and recycle materials.
-Green, lean and clean is our mindset.
+It takes a great deal of hard work and planning to produce a sustainable event, but the AACR Philadelphia Marathon is committed to setting an example for the surrounding community and other races when it comes to environmental responsibility.
+We are making a strides to reduce the event’s carbon footprint by implementing green initiatives that reduce waste, reuse resources and recycle materials.

-- Walk or take SEPTA to get around the city
+- Walking or taking SEPTA to get around the city

-- Ask your hotel to not change your sheets and towels with each cleaning service
+- Asking your hotel to not change your sheets and towels with each cleaning service

 Some of the earth-saving steps we are taking behind the scenes:

 - Using e-cards instead of paper for discount offers

 - Reducing paper size of informational handouts by 50 percent